Weekly classes are offered in Metro Nashville Public Schools, grades K-8. Classes are taught visually using American Sign Language. Topics include:

 Days and frequency of services vary.
 There are no fees associated with these services for students and families.

-DHH offers services at two after-school programs for deaf or hard-of-hearing students grades K-12:
+DHH offers services after-school programs for deaf or hard-of-hearing students grades K-12:

 - Camp Summer Sign: This eight-week Brentwood Baptist Deaf Church camp is for deaf or hard-of-hearing children and their siblings, ages 6 to 16.